NeelDevenShah/emotion-detection/README.md

 well-being in our increasingly digital world.

 # Expected Outcomes-

 The expected outcomes of the project include:

 1. Development of an emotion recognition model capable of accurately classifying human emotions based on the preprocessed data.
 2. Evaluation of the model's performance using appropriate metrics such as accuracy, precision.
 3. Documentation of the project, including details of data preprocessing, algorithm selection, and model development process.

 Dataset link: https://www.kaggle.com/datasets/dejolilandry/iemocapfullrelease

+Contact Me at `neeldevenshah@gmail.com`